Manderby/NALib/doc/Readme.txt

 - Any documentation can be found within the source files or in this file.

 If you are curious on how NALib works, start at the most basic files:
-- NASystem.h      Functions, Macros and Definitions, System-Dependancy
+- NABase.h        Functions, Macros and Definitions, System-Dependancy
 - NAMemory.h      Functions to work with the memory
 - NABinaryData.h  Memory manipulations